osg-htc/docs/docs/site-verification.md

 ### Verify end-to-end pilot job submission ####

-Once you have validated job submission from within your site, request test pilot jobs from [OSG Operations](mailto:osg-gfactory-support@physics.ucsd.edu) and provide the following information:
+Once you have validated job submission from within your site, request test pilot jobs from [OSG Factory Operations](mailto:osg-gfactory-support@physics.ucsd.edu) and provide the following information:

 -   The fully qualified domain name of the CE
 -   Registered OSG resource name